Eomys/pyleecan-doc/Tests_Turorials/how.to.use.pytest.md

 ```
 After that, pytest will be installed and ready to be used.

-## How to write a test with pytest
+## How to write a test with pytest?

-Here is an example :
+Here is an example:

  ```py
 def multiply(x, y):